 Here’s a story about getting compensation when the gas was cut off.

 All you need to know to make a complaint about energy for just about everything you could need to complain about regarding energy.

-Loads more about energy with templates on how to complain in the book How to Complain: The Essential Consumer Guide to Getting Refunds, Redress and Results!
+Loads more about energy and lots of other sectors with information, advice, consumer rights and templates on how to complain in the book How to Complain: The Essential Consumer Guide to Getting Refunds, Redress and Results!